kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 This plugin provides bunch of configuration options.
 Go to the plugin settings either directly from the left main menu "Dynamic Leaderboards" item or under "Additional plugins" item go to "DynLeaderboardsPlugin" tab.

+Below is the documentation for all the available options.

 ## General settings

 ![Screenshot](../img/Config/GeneralSettings.png)